fugue-project/fugue/README.md

     df.show()
 ```

-### Catch errors faster

-Fugue builds a [directed acyclic graph (DAG)](https://fugue-tutorials.readthedocs.io/en/latest/tutorials/dag.html) before running code, allowing users to receive errors faster.
-This catches more errors before expensive jobs are run on a cluster.
-For example, mismatches in specified [schema](https://fugue-tutorials.readthedocs.io/en/latest/tutorials/schema_dataframes.html#Schema) will raise errors.
-In the code above, the schema hint comment is read and the schema is enforced during execution.
-Schema is required for Fugue [extensions](https://fugue-tutorials.readthedocs.io/en/latest/tutorials/extensions.html).

 ### Cross-platform execution

-Notice that the `fillna` function written above is purely in native Python.
-The code will still run without Fugue.
 Fugue lets users write code in Python, and then port the logic to Pandas, Spark, or Dask.
 Users can focus on the logic, rather than on what engine it will be executed.
 To bring it to Spark, simply pass the `SparkExecutionEngine` into the `FugueWorkflow` as follows.

 ```python
 from fugue_spark import SparkExecutionEngine